 image of microscope on lab bench surrounded by glass test tubes

-New Brunswick, N.J., November 15, 2022 – Physician-scientists from Rutgers Cancer Institute of New Jersey and RWJBarnabas Health will present a wide-ranging scope of new hematology/oncology data from their clinical research program at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition, being held in New Orleans, Louisiana (and virtually) from December 10-13, 2022.
+New Brunswick, N.J., November 15, 2022 – Physician-scientists from Rutgers Cancer Institute and RWJBarnabas Health will present a wide-ranging scope of new hematology/oncology data from their clinical research program at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition, being held in New Orleans, Louisiana (and virtually) from December 10-13, 2022.
 A total of 28 abstracts have been accepted, comprising clinical data and analyses that advance the understanding and treatment of such blood cancers as lymphoma, leukemia and myeloma.
 Rutgers Cancer Institute, together with RWJBarnabas Health, is New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center and the leading cancer program in the state.

-“We have a passionate team of world-class cancer specialists and researchers that is dedicated to transforming cancer care by developing novel strategies and medical advancements, including participation in close to 100 clinical trials throughout our system, all with the single goal of helping those facing a diagnosis of a blood cancer to live longer and live better,” said Matthew Matasar, MD, MS, Chief of Blood Disorders at Rutgers Cancer Institute of New Jersey and RWJBarnabas Health.
-“The remarkable breadth of our faculty’s contribution to their fields being presented at this year’s ASH Annual Meeting and Exposition affirms the strong foundation of clinical excellence, discovery and innovation that defines Rutgers Cancer Institute of New Jersey and RWJBarnabas Health as a leader in New Jersey, nationally, and globally in this new era of cancer treatment,” added Dr. Matasar, who oversees the Sections of Hematologic Malignancies, Transplant and Cell Therapy, and Benign Hematology, and is also Professor of Medicine at Rutgers Robert Wood Johnson Medical School.
+“We have a passionate team of world-class cancer specialists and researchers that is dedicated to transforming cancer care by developing novel strategies and medical advancements, including participation in close to 100 clinical trials throughout our system, all with the single goal of helping those facing a diagnosis of a blood cancer to live longer and live better,” said Matthew Matasar, MD, MS, Chief of Blood Disorders at Rutgers Cancer Institute and RWJBarnabas Health.
+“The remarkable breadth of our faculty’s contribution to their fields being presented at this year’s ASH Annual Meeting and Exposition affirms the strong foundation of clinical excellence, discovery and innovation that defines Rutgers Cancer Institute and RWJBarnabas Health as a leader in New Jersey, nationally, and globally in this new era of cancer treatment,” added Dr. Matasar, who oversees the Sections of Hematologic Malignancies, Transplant and Cell Therapy, and Benign Hematology, and is also Professor of Medicine at Rutgers Robert Wood Johnson Medical School.

 Highlights of the accepted abstracts include the following oral presentations: